jp-chl/66DaysOfK8s/challenge/week08/day52/README.md

 ## Test Pod restarting

-After three attempts the Pod will be restarted is non 200 http code is returned from liveness configured endpoint.
+After three attempts the Pod will be restarted if non 200 http status code is returned from liveness configured endpoint.

 ```bash
 $ k apply -f pod.yaml